uk-tre/community-management/governance/Community_spaces.md

 < general overview and reference to future specific doc on how to use the repo, or just do it here?>

-## NEW: proposed announcement list
+## Announcements mailing list

 As we grow and the mailing list has more members it can be too much to keep up with all discussions, and discern between specific discussions and official announcements.
-Therefore we are proposing the creation of a new announcement list, only list owners will be able to post messages and these will be restricted to official announcements (chiefly events).
+Therefore we are creating a new announcement list, only list owners will be able to post messages and these will be restricted to official announcements (chiefly events).
+The average frequency of this list will not be highger than once a week.